sondreandersen96/p5_js---Solar-System-Illustration/README.md

 }

 ```
 That is pretty much it!
 To run this program I am using the node.js program called live-server.
-When installed using **npm** simply navigate into the folder of where the two files in this repository is located and run **live-server**.
+When installed using **npm** simply navigate into the folder of where the two files in this repository is located and run **live-server** (at least in the terminal on MacOS).